 - Every payer has different coverage for infusion therapy.
-We make every effort, by calling your payer, to understand from the start what your coverage is. - Many payers use "case managers", who negotiate the rate for your therapy.
-The amount agreed upon is typically lower than our standard rate. - We will estimate for you what your copayment and deductible amount will be.
+We make every effort, by communicating with your payer, to understand from the start what your coverages are. - Many payers use "case managers", who negotiate the rate for your therapy.
+The amount agreed upon is typically lower than our standard rate. - We will estimate for you what your co-payment and deductible amount will be.
 We base this on information provided to us by your insurance company, and based on the current prescription.
-Every attempt is made to make the estimate accurate.
-However, insurance plans can be very complex, prescriptions change, and variances can occur. - When you are admitted we will ask you to sign papers that will let us bill directly for your therapy, and will let us collect payment directly from your payer.
+Every attempt is made to make the estimate accurate; however, insurance plans can be very complex, prescriptions change, and variances can occur.
+These variances may require that we ask you to complete a new Admission Agreement each year so that you are informed about any updated out of pocket amounts you are responsible for. - When you are admitted to our service, we will ask you to sign papers that will let us bill directly for your therapy, and will let us collect payment directly from your payer.
 This is called an "assignment of benefits". - We make every effort to bill correctly and accurately.
 We will contact your insurance provider if any errors are made in the payment we receive.
-If we do not receive a response from the insurance company after a payment error or rejection, it may be in your best interest to contact them directly. - If you have an insurance plan as a "secondary" insurance to your Medicare, it will be billed after we receive notification from Medicare that they have fulfilled their responsibility as the primary insurer. - In many cases we may choose to collect the co-payment when we make your medication delivery.
-This "C.O.D." method helps us keep our billing costs and prices under control.
-If we are going to request payment on delivery, we will tell you before our arrival.
+If we do not receive a response from the insurance company after a payment error or rejection, it may be in your best interest to contact them directly. - If you have an insurance plan as a "secondary" insurance to your primary Medicare or other insurance plan, it will be billed after we receive notification from the primary payer that they have fulfilled their responsibility.